Content writing agency pricing seems expensive.

 Nothing less, nothing more.

-However, with agencies, make sure to double-check production vs. ‘stuff.’
+However, with agencies or a content writing company, make sure to double-check production vs. ‘stuff.’

 If the starting price is $5k+/month, but the number of monthly content pieces you’re getting equals only two, it means your budget is being eaten up by strategy, research, optimization, distribution, and reporting.

-That good be good if you need the help.
+That could be good if you need the help.
 Or it could be bad if you already have those things taken care of internally, or with another vendor.